Oldsmobile Series 60: 1939–1940

 Naming standards were in flux at Oldsmobile during the late 1930s and 1940s.
 From 1932 through 1938 Oldsmobile had two series: "F" and "L".
 The Series F came with a straight-six engine and the Series L came with a longer body and a straight-eight engine.
 The Series F was replaced by the Series 60 in 1939 and the Series L was replaced with the Series 70, with the Series 70 being powered by the straight-six and the straight-eight respectively.
 The Series 60 used the GM A-body and the Series 70 used the B-body.
 The Series 60 also shared a naming convention with the more upscale Buick Series 40, also called the Buick Special as the entry-level product for Buick.

 The Series 60 occupied the entry-level position for Oldsmobiles sold in the United States from 1939 through the 1948 model years.
-They were trimmed in an entry level fashion and, in parts and components, the Series 60 models were closely related to Chevrolets and Pontiacs.
-Naming conventions used by GM since the 1910's for all divisions used alphanumeric designations that changed every year.
+They were trimmed in an entry-level fashion and, in parts and components, the Series 60 models were closely related to Chevrolets and Pontiacs.
+Naming conventions used by GM since the 1910s for all divisions used alphanumeric designations that changed every year.
 Oldsmobile starting after the war changed their designations and standardized them so that the first number signified the chassis platform, while the second number signified how many cylinders.

-The 1939 Oldsmobiles were available with the "automatic safety transmission", and was a semi-automatic, in that it still used a clutch to engage the planetary gearbox and then shifted automatically.
+The 1939, Oldsmobiles were available with the "automatic safety transmission", and was a semi-automatic, in that it still used a clutch to engage the planetary gearbox and then shifted automatically.
 The Hydramatic transmission, a fully clutch-less automatic transmission, debuted in the 1940 model year.

-In 1939 four body styles were available: a business coupe with no rear seat, a club coupe with two rear fold-away jump seats, a two-door sedan with a full rear seat and a four-door sedan which shared its roofline with the two-door sedan.
+In 1939, four body styles were available: a business coupe with no rear seat, a club coupe with two rear fold-away jump seats, a two-door sedan with a full rear seat and a four-door sedan which shared its roofline with the two-door sedan.
 The wheelbase was 115 inches.
 The backs of the front seats were rounded and padded for protection of the rear seat occupants.
 A 216CID 90 hp I6 was used.

 In 1940, the even larger C-body was introduced to Oldsmobile and it alone was powered by the straight-eight.
 In order to differentiate it from the previous year's Series 80 it was named the Series 90 (there was no Series 80 that year).
 The series were also given names for the first time that year with the Series 60, 70, and 90 being called the Special, Dynamic, and Custom Cruiser respectively.